adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 The above command performs the following steps in sequence.

-1. Compile Typescript source files.
+1. Compile TypeScript source files.
 2. Copy `metaFiles` mentioned inside `.adonisrc.json` to the `build` folder.
 3. Copy `package.json`, along with `package-lock.json` or `yarn.lock` inside the `build` folder.